Canada–Singapore relations

-Canada–Singapore relations refers to the current and historical relations between Canada and the Republic of Singapore.
+Canada and Singapore have maintained diplomatic relations since 1965.
 Both nations are members of the Asia-Pacific Economic Cooperation, Commonwealth of Nations and the United Nations.

 History

 In 1963, Singapore obtained its independence from the United Kingdom and became an independent nation in 1965.
 That same year, Canada recognized and established diplomatic relations with Singapore.
 In 1990, the Canadian International School in Singapore was opened.

 Bilateral relations between Canada and Singapore are wide-ranging, and characterized by cooperation in a variety of areas, including: trade, security and defense, education, science and technology and Arctic related issues.
 In July 1990, Canadian Prime Minister, Brian Mulroney, traveled to Singapore to attend the 2nd APEC Summit.
 In 1997, Singaporean Prime Minister, Goh Chok Tong, traveled to Canada to attend the 9th APEC Summit in Vancouver.
 In November 2009, Canadian Prime Minister, Stephen Harper, traveled to Singapore to attend the 21st APEC Summit.

 In 2015, both nations celebrated 50 years of diplomatic relations.
 In November 2018, Canadian Prime Minister, Justin Trudeau, paid a visit to Singapore to attend the 33rd Association of Southeast Asian Nations (ASEAN) Summit.